rus0000/jsinheritance/README.md

-#  JavaScript prototype-based inheritance explained
+#  JavaScript prototype-based inheritance visualized

 This post is actual only for:
 * ECMA-262 5th edition called ECMAScript 5 (ES5)